Wednesday, January 29, 2025

 - BASE -

-Base Layer Thermal Top// I LOVE this top as a base layer.
+THERMAL TOP// I LOVE this top as a base layer.
 It's thin but incredibly soft and great with moisture wicking.
-It is warm, but not heavy.
-There are a million and one different brands out there for base layers and weights for different levels of warmth.
-I usually wear the base layer that I am linking as I layer and accomplish different warmth levels that way, but if you are in arctic conditions, you might need something heavier.
-I am not sure I'd go any lighter than the one I linked, but that's just a personal preference.
+It is warm but not heavy.
+There are a million and one different brands out there for base layers and weights for varying levels of warmth.
 My ONE tip with ski clothing is no cotton.
-It doesn't provide much warmth, and if you sweat, you'll be sitting in your sweat all day as cotton does not wick away moisture when cold.
-You need either a synthetic material specifically made for heat retention/warmth that is sweat-wicking OR wool OR silk.
-I am usually all about natural fibers, but I prefer a synthetic base to wool or silk when it comes to a skiing base layer.
-I find that they hold up better, are easiest to care for, and are just as warm, if not warmer.
+It doesn't provide much warmth, and if you sweat, you'll be sitting in your sweat all day, as cotton does not wick away moisture when colddon't thinkeI woulder a synthetic material specifically made for heat retention/warmth that is sweat-wicking OR wool OR silk.
+I don't personally like silk.
+I prefer merino wool or a synthetic blend.
+They hold up better and are easiest to care for.
 Another thing about base layers- I don't like my clothing tight or clingy, but you want your base layer to be close to your body.
-I know leggings are self-explanatory, but my top base layer is as tight as my leggings are.
-The tight fit makes room for more layers and helps you to stay warm when the fabric is right up against your skin.
+This is another good option.
+I also really like the Kari Traa brand.

 - LAYERS -